OfficeDev/office-js-docs-pr.zh-cn/docs/tutorials/word-tutorial.md

    - 第一行代码在文档末尾添加空白段落。

-   - 第二行代码在段落末尾插入 HTML 字符串；具体而言是两个段落，一个设置使用 Verdana 字体格式，另一个采用 Word 文档的默认样式。 （如前面的 `insertImage` 方法一样，`context.document.body` 对象还包含 `insert*` 方法。）
+   - The second line inserts a string of HTML at the end of the paragraph; specifically two paragraphs, one formatted with Verdana font, the other with the default styling of the Word document.
+(As you saw in the `insertImage` method earlier, the `context.document.body` object also has the `insert*` methods.)

     ```js
     var blankParagraph = context.document.body.paragraphs.getLast().insertParagraph("", "After");